 A guide to LGBTQ+ inclusion for employers

 Unfortunately, there is still a lot of work to do.
-A survey conducted by the Chartered Institute of Personnel and Development (CIPD) found that more than one in five respondents experienced a negative or mixed reaction from others at work due to being LGBTQ+.
+A survey conducted by the Chartered Institute of Personnel and Development (CIPD) found that too many LGBTQ+ people feel unwelcome in the workplace, with more than one in five respondents experiencing a negative or mixed reaction from others at work due to being LGBTQ+.

-In this article, we’ll look at the benefits of an LGBTQ+ inclusive workplace in more detail, the consequences of failing to drive inclusivity, and the steps employers can take to ensure their workplace is welcoming for LGBTQ+ workers.
+In this article, we’ll look at the benefits of an LGBTQ+ inclusive workplace, the consequences of failing to drive inclusivity, and steps employers can take to ensure their workplace is welcoming for LGBTQ+ workers.

 What does LGBTQ+ mean?